Wave for Startups: Editor's Take

 What are the main pros of Wave?

-Direct integrations with major accounting platforms Multi-currency support for international operations Free deal available — no payment required to claim through SaaSOffers
+Direct integrations with major accounting platforms Multi-currency support for international operations Premium deal with high savings if you are already a SaaSOffers Premium member

 What are the cons of Wave?